-Total Annual Capital Expenditures over the customer's revenue horizon discounted to time zero elements at the utility side of the "Ownership Demarcation Line".
+Total Annual Capital Expenditures over the customer's revenue horizon discounted to time zero

-Total Annual Capital = (for New Facilities and/or Reinforcement Investments + Customer Specific Expenditure Capital + Overheads at the project level).
-This applies for implicated system
+Total Annual Capital Expenditure = (for New Facilities and/or Reinforcement Investments + Customer Specific Capital + Overheads at the project level).
+This applies for implicated system elements at the utility side of the "Ownership Demarcation Line".